psapin/python-obdii/README.md

 An OBD-ii interface in Python

-I am basing my code on what is working for me using an OBDLink MX Bluetooth scantool and a 2007 Lexus ES 350.
+I am using an OBDLink MX Bluetooth scantool and a 2007 Lexus ES 350.

 More Info & Resources